eradszewski/exam-cloud-minon/Readme.md

 ## Overview

 The project will show the basic functionality of Docker in a Valuemation environment.
-It consists of two parts, a tomcat webserver image and an oracle database image.
+It consists of two parts, a tomcat web server image and an Oracle database image.
 With `docker-compose` now a new system with variable `vmweb` folder and `database dump (.dmp)` can be created.</br>
 ![Alt text](/vm-docker-bootstrap.png?raw=true "vm-docker-bootstrap")